 And most importantly, text without ClearType looks like shit.
 It doesn’t have to (it looks perfect on macOS, for example), but particularly on Windows it’s unbearable.
 I guess they don’t even test this as an option:

 Just for fun, I retyped all the text labels using the same font, size and color, but on macOS:

 But ClearType-d text on Windows still looks good, even on 4k display.
 It’s just a shame we can’t let ClearType go yet.

 Get a monitor

 Let me express an opinion.
 This is my blog, after all.
-I think that notebooks are not good for development.
+I think that laptops are not good for development.
 They are great in mobility and convenience, and this argument might outweigh everything else for some people.
 I accept that.
-But still, a desktop monitor + external keyboard are always better than a notebook.
+But still, a desktop monitor + external keyboard are always better than a laptop.
 There might be other reasons for not buying a monitor, but having one, I hope, no one would argue it’s a superior dev environment.

 With this out of the way, the question arises, which monitor should you get?
 From what we already discussed, two things should be clear: